Reader Matthew Bradwick asks:

 Nick Jack – CHEK Holistic Lifestyle Coach and Personal Trainer

-This is a question that fits my category well, as I was that same teenage boy who was always really skinny with small muscles.
+This question fits my category well, as I was that same teenage boy who was always really skinny with small muscles.
 I struggled for a long time to gain any significant muscle size.
-In Fact, I never wore singlets as I was embarrrassed by my small arms.
-This was mainly due to my sporting background which involved football, basketball, and tennis, as well as cycling, cricket, and running.
-I spent hours and hours playing any sport you could think of and becoming quite good at many of these sports.
+In fact, I never wore singlets as I was embarrassed by my small arms.
+My arms were mainly due to my sporting background which involved football, basketball, and tennis, as well as cycling, cricket and running.
+I spent hours and hours playing any sport you could think of and become quite good at many of these sports.
 However, I also suffered many injuries due to overtraining and also lacked any real muscle and strength.

-Looking to solve this problem, I joined a gym thinking this would instantly transform me into the hulk.
-Which it did not.
-I tried creatine, protein shakes and still not much difference.
+Looking to solve this problem, I joined a gym thinking this would instantly transform me into the hulk, which it did not.
+So, I tried creatine, protein shakes and still not much difference.
 I even tried eating more crap food to have excess calories.
-This still did not work.
-All this did was make me feel sick.
-It was only when I fully understood 3 key factors that things started to take shape.
+However, this still did not work.
+All this did was made me feel sick.
+It was only when I fully understood three key factors that things started to take shape.
 These are as follows:

 1. Understanding the importance of getting the right ratio of protein to carbs – I was eating way too many carbs and not enough good quality protein.
-I began eating more Salmon and fish and I eliminated breads, pasta and most high energy carbohydrates from my diet.
+I began eating more Salmon and fish, and I eliminated bread, pasta and most high energy carbohydrates from my diet.

-2. Eating at the right times to allow rapid muscle growth and repair – I had to preapre well to ensure I did not go too long without eating.
+2. Eating at the right times to allow rapid muscle growth and repair – I had to prepare well to ensure I did not go too long without eating.
 Especially after a workout.
-I would eat something just before a workout, then after the workout I would eat a high quality protein source.
-I would then wait an hour, and then consume another meal of good quality protein.
-This would ensure I was getting good quality protein at exactly the right time for the body to make repair and building possible.
+I would eat something just before a workout, then after the workout, I would eat a high-quality protein source.
+I would then wait an hour, and then consume another meal of high-quality protein.
+This approach ensured I was getting good quality protein at exactly the right time for the body to make repair and building possible.

-3. Following an integrated weight training program – Along with the food changes, I began to use more integrated exercises that required use of my whole body, rather than one or two muscles like body builders.
-This had a profound effect on my overall strength.
+3. Following an integrated weight training program – Along with the food changes, I began to use more integrated exercises that required the use of my whole body, rather than one or two muscles like body builders.
+This line of attack had a profound effect on my overall strength.

-I am now 38 years old and I weigh exactly the same weight as I did at 19, but now I have muscles and I am not afraid to wear a singlet.
+I am now 38 years old, and I weigh the same weight as I did at 19, but now I have muscles, and I am not afraid to wear a singlet.